NYUCCL/psiTurk/doc/settings.rst

 :Type: comma-delimited ``string``

-You may often need to ensure that workers have some requisite skill or pass some previous screening factors, such as language proficiency or having already completed one of your tasks.
+You may need to ensure that workers have some requisite skill or pass some previous screening factors, such as language proficiency or having already completed one of your tasks.
 AMT uses custom qualification types to perform this filtering.
-Adding a custom qualification to `whitelist_qualification_ids` will cause AMT to only show your add to potential participants who already have that qualification set.
+When you add a custom qualification to `whitelist_qualification_ids`, AMT will only show your ad to potential participants who already have that qualification set.
+Other MTurk workers will neither see your ad nor be able to accept the HIT.

 See `Managing worker cohorts with qualifications
 <https://blog.mturk.com/tutorial-managing-worker-cohorts-with-qualifications-e928cd30b173>`_